Oppose

 HB 233 SB 576 Labor and Employment - Mandatory Meetings on Religious or Political Matters - Employee Attendance and Participation (Maryland Worker Freedom Act) Del.
 Joe Vogel (17-D)

 Prohibiting employers from taking certain adverse actions against an employee or applicant for employment because the employee or applicant declines to attend or participate in employer-sponsored meetings during which the employer communicates the opinion of the employer regarding religious matters or political matters.
-Economic Matters Labor & Employment - Oppose
+Economic Matters

 Oppose

-In the House - Second Reading Passed (2/20)
+In the Senate - First Reading Finance (2/26)

 HB 264 SB 218 Business Occupational and Professional Licenses - Suspension and Revocation for Workplace Fraud Chair, Economic Matters Committee